mbaze/bzpack/README.md

 ## Description of Supported Formats

-The descriptions below refer to stream interpretation at the logical level, that is how values appear in CPU registers at runtime.
-However, in all formats except LZM, the physical representation in the stream differs because unaligned bits are inverted to optimize byte fetching in the Z80 decoder.
+The descriptions below refer to stream interpretation at the logical level, that is, how values appear in CPU registers at runtime.
+However, in all formats except LZM, the physical representation in the stream differs.
+Unaligned bits are inverted to optimize byte-level fetching in the Z80 decoder.

+The BX0 and BX2 formats employ an exhaustive parser to achieve globally optimal encoding.
+This parser explores all possible coding paths, giving it roughly quadratic computational complexity in the size of the input block.
+This approach is excessive for general use, but it is acceptable in sizecoding, where every byte counts.
+For blocks up to ~1 KiB, the process is essentially instantaneous, although for blocks beyond ~4 KiB, it can take minutes or even hours.

 ### LZM